Chapter 10.54

 C. Good architectural character is not, in itself, more expensive than poor architectural character, and is not dependent upon the particular style of architecture selected.

 D. The relationship of a building to its surroundings is of greater importance than the quality of design of the individual structure.
 [Ord.
+02-2024 § 1 (Exh.
+A), 2024; Ord.
 1167 § 2, 2003.]

 10.54.040 Administrative design review permits.

 A. Purpose and Authority.
-Administrative design review permits allow for administrative design review of selected projects where clear design review guidelines and criteria exist.
 Administrative design review permits may be approved, conditionally approved or denied by the Community Development Department.
 When administrative design review permits are requested in conjunction with one or more permits requiring Zoning Administrator review, administrative design review permits may be approved, conditionally approved, or denied by the Zoning Administrator.
-If a proposal meets the requirements of subsection B of this section (Applicability) and requires Planning Commission review for a concurrent application, the proposal shall be subject to design review, pursuant to SMC 10.54.050 (Design review permits).

 B. Applicability.
 Selected project proposals require a lesser level of design review which shall be conducted by the Community Development Department (or Zoning Administrator where applicable).
-The Community Development Department shall review and act on applications which are made solely for the following classifications of projects, for which Planning Commission review is not required for another concurrent application, and for sites that are not subject to the provisions of Chapter 10.46 SMC (Historic Preservation) nor considered a historical resource under CEQA.
+The Community Development Department shall review and act on applications for the following classifications of projects, for which Planning Commission review is not required for another concurrent application; provided, that the property is not subject to the provisions of Chapter 10.46 SMC (Historic Preservation) nor affects a historical resource as defined in CEQA Guidelines Section 15064.5.
+In the event of concurrent application for which Planning Commission review is required, or that the site is subject to the provisions of Chapter 10.46 SMC or the project is found to affect a historical resource, the application shall be subject to design review under SMC 10.54.050 (Design review permits).

 1. Additions to single-family or two-family (duplex) residences where the addition results in a setback from any adjacent structure on a neighboring property of less than 10 feet.